hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 His father, but conspired to shed his blood.

-I heard a sage once say : " Though fierce in strife
+I heard a sage once say :

+> Though fierce in strife
+>
-No son will dare to take his father's life ;
+> No son will dare to take his father's life ;
+>
-If such a crime should seem to be implied,
+> If such a crime should seem to be implied,
+>
-Seek for the reason on the mother's side."
+> Seek for the reason on the mother's side.

 Vile and unjust Zahhak thus seized the throne,

 Assumed the Arabs' crown and governed them

 For good or ill.

 Iblis encouraged thus

-Began again and said : " Since thou hast turned
+Began again and said :

+> Since thou hast turned
+>
+> To me, and gained thy heart's desire, come pledge me
+>
-To me, and gained thy heart's desire, come pledge me Thy word once more to do as I require ;
+> Thy word once more to do as I require ;
+>
-And then thy realm shall spread throughout the world, Birds, beasts, and fishes shall be all thine own."
+> And then thy realm shall spread throughout the world,
+>
+> Birds, beasts, and fishes shall be all thine own.

 When this was said he set about to use,

 Most marvellous ! another kind of ruse.